On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: On extremal unravelings of quantum channels

-Of course, the choice of this unitary matrix depends on the actual density matrix of the principal system.
-The obtained unraveling provides the extremality property with respect to the Tsallis $\alpha$-entropies for $\alpha\in(0,\infty)$ and the R\'{e}nyi $\alpha$-entropies for $\alpha\in(0,1)$.
+The eigenvalues listed in the right-hand side of (\ref{vdeg}) are actually the probabilities $p_{i}(\cla^{(ex)};\bro)$.
+Hence, the considered matrices are all positive semi-definite.
+Of course, the unitary matrix $\vm$ depends on the actual density matrix of the principal system.
+The obtained unraveling provides the extremality property with respect to the Tsallis $\alpha$-entropies for $\alpha\in(0,\infty)$ and the R\'{e}nyi $\alpha$-entropies for $\alpha\in(0,1]$.
 Namely, for arbitrary unraveling $\clb$ we have